 Jane Grant explores historical and contemporary scientific concepts focusing on neuroscience and astrophysics.
 She creates artworks and writing that engages the phenomenological aspects of these ideas in order to create ‘other worlds’.
 She is developing a series of site-based artworks about desire, longing and disappearance through the concept of the multiverse and solar physics.
 Her interdisciplinary research interests span across inhabitation, immersion and the non-human. www.janegrant.org/

 Anya Lewin explores artist’s moving image and the spaces it can occupy along with the larger context of Artistic Research.
-She is currently focusing on narrative moving image in the gallery and experimental biography and is in the process of finishing a trilogy of moving image installations, which explore the intersection of personal and public archives and her own family connection with screen history. www.imadeitup.info.
+She is currently focusing on narrative moving image in the gallery and experimental biography and has just completed a trilogy of moving image installations, which explore the intersection of personal and public archives and her own family connection with screen history. www.imadeitup.info.

 Heidi Morstang works with contemporary photography and experimental documentary films.
 Her practice-based research explores the significance of landscape; she is interested in the social, cultural, environmental and archaeological histories embedded in landscapes.
 The majority of her work is created in the Nordic Arctic region, often in collaboration with scientists and various academic disciplines such as forensic archaeology, political and cultural history, the sciences, geo-sciences and pure mathematics. www.hcmorstang.co.uk.